-The Bank is registered in accordance with the CCL and is licensed to operate as a commercial bank in the UAE and is regulated by the UAE Central Bank.
-The Bank's registered office is at FAB Building, Khalifa Business Park - Al Qurm District, P.O.
+FAB is registered in accordance with the CCL and is licensed to operate as a commercial bank in the UAE and is regulated by the UAE Central Bank.
+FAB's registered office is at FAB Building, Khalifa Business Park - Al Qurm District, P.O.
 Box 6316, Abu Dhabi, UAE and its telephone number is +971 (0) 2 305 3012.

 The Group operates branches and pay offices and a network of automated teller machines in the UAE, with the majority located in Abu Dhabi and Dubai.
-Additionally, as at 31 March 2023, the Group had a strong international presence across five continents through its subsidiaries or affiliate entities and its branches and representative offices.
+Additionally, as at 30 June 2023, the Group had an international presence across five continents through its subsidiaries or affiliate entities and its branches and representative offices.
 The Group also offers services to individuals and corporate customers through a diverse range of alternate distribution channels including its internet banking, phone and SMS (short message service) banking systems and through the Group's mobile apps.